zivzulander/zivzulander.github.io/content/projects/jellyfin_on_raspberrypi.md

 nano docker-compose.yml
 ```

-Copy the following making adjustments as necessary for your file system.
-You'll likely need to change the timezone and some of the volumes.
+Copy the following, making adjustments as necessary for your file system.
+You'll
+likely need to change the timezone and some of the volumes.

 > NOTE: Docker volumes look like `/path/on/your/harddrive:/what/the/docker/container/sees` so change the part before the colon only.
 >